 Fot.
 Business Insider

 The last player worth noting is Rolls-Royce.
-In September 2021, it sent its small ACCEL (Accelerating the Electrification of Flight) aircraft equipped with three engines into the skies, reaching a speed of 622 km/h, almost beating the previous record (337 km/h) twice.
+In September 2021, it sent its small ACCEL aircraft equipped with three engines into the skies – reaching a speed of 622 km/h.
+(Almost beating the previous record (337 km/h) twice).
 The electric journey promises to be quite interesting.
 Rob Watson, director of Rolls-Royce Electrical said: “It’s not just a matter of breaking a world record, but also an important step in the development of technologies that can play a fundamental role in enabling the transition to a low-carbon economy.
 Rolls- Royce has a strong capability and we will be at the forefront of this trend.”

 As you can see, things are happening in the sky.
-I’m glad that there is a growing awareness of the need to reduce aviation’s CO2 emissions and the need to invest in greener technologies to reduce the aviation sector’s negative impact on the environment.
+I’m glad that there is a growing awareness of the need to reduce aviation’s CO2 emissions and to invest in greener technologies.
+To reduce the aviation sector’s negative impact on the environment.
 When, if ever, and what do traditional carriers and passengers think about this?
 I don’t know.
 But I’m full of hope that our sky will get greener.